Discover more from Barbarian Grunge

-Looking to improve your writing?
+Looking to significantly improve your writing?
 This is from a series of posts on rhythm in fiction.
 The first post is here.

-Arthur Conan Doyle is best known for his Sherlock Holmes stories, but he had this to say about “The White Company”:
+Arthur Conan Doyle, best known for his Sherlock Holmes stories, had this to say about “The White Company”

 Of my novels, "The White Company" gave me most pleasure.
 I was young and full of the first joy of life and action, and I think I got some of it into my pages